-A last digit, or trailing zero is used to indicate that there is only one unit group within the minor group or that coding could not be achieved at the more detailed level.
+A last digit, or trailing zero, is used to indicate that there is only 1 unit group within the minor group or that coding could not be achieved at the more detailed level.

 For instance, the use of code 4140 would indicate that the response could be coded to the minor group 414 but that there was insufficient information to assign one of the unit group codes 4141 or 4142.
 Using a zero in this way is rare.

-One major disadvantage is that the derivation of the National Statistics Socio-economic Classification needs the official four digit unit group code.
+One major disadvantage is that the derivation of the National Statistics socio-economic classification needs the official 4-digit unit group code.
 Another disadvantage is that tables with counts at all levels of the occupation classification would require extra rows for codes such as 4140.
 If those records given code 4140 were included in the total for minor group 414, this figure would be greater than the sum of counts for unit groups 4141 and 4142.